ryyReid/ReidCLI/README.md

-`spawn_agent` (see Tools below) inherits the parent's active provider by default, so switching to a local model at the top level applies to child agents too — it can also be given a one-off `provider`/`model` override.
+`spawn_agent` (see Tools below) inherits the parent's active provider by default, so switching to a local model at the top level applies to child agents too â€” it can also be given a one-off `provider`/`model` override.

 ---